• Skip to main content

 Chocolate Bread after it has come out of the oven in a loaf pan

 Enjoy warm, room temp, or even cold.
 Store the loaf in the fridge while you eat on it so it will keep.
-This bread is dense and moist and you won't ever be able to tell there is a sneaky serving of veggies in there.
+This bread is dense but moist and won't last long in your home. 😉

 2 slices of Dark Chocolate Zucchini Bread each on their own white plates with flowers and a glass of wine in the background to the left